 Indoor Shower version 2.0!

 For our shower drain and pan, we changed nothing about the collapsible pet pool and drain setup.
+(Actually, we did!
+See the UPDATE below.)
 We did have to replace the pet pool after about 18 months of use because a small crack started to form in one of the folds, therefore it started to seep.
 For $30 I wasn’t upset about it though.
 I bought another one and it may end up proving to be a better product.
 We shall see.
 So far we love that it is super collapsible, stores small, and does the job well as a shower pan.